+35725368683

 Finalisation of Estate Administration Procedure

-For an administration to be considered finalised, the administrator must file to the probate registrar the final accounts with the necessary documents, details, receipts, and declaration signed by the heirs and the beneficiaries stating that they have received their inheritance part.
-The probate registrar examines the final accounts, and provided the administration has been properly executed, he releases the administrator from his duties.
+For an administration to be finalised, the administrator must file the final accounts with the necessary documents, details, receipts, and a declaration signed by the heirs and beneficiaries stating that they have received their inheritance.
+The probate registrar examines the final accounts, and if the administration has been properly executed, he releases the administrator from his duties.

 Wills and probate lawyers in Cyprus